 Negotiations of the Uruguay Round led to the foundation of the World Trade Organization (WTO) in 1995.
 The WTO is based on the principles of nondiscriminating and most favoured nations status (among its members), the abolition of all non-tariff (especially: quantitative) trade restrictions and low tariffs.
-Textiles were integrated into the system, all privileges of the multifibre agreement were to go out within ten years.
+Textiles were integrated into the system, all privileges of the multifibre agreement were to expire after ten years.
 Bangladesh was a founder member of the WTO.
 In 2001 China was admitted to the WTO.
 It was expected that many, if not all, poor countries that had benefited from their export privileges, would soon be driven out of the market by China.
 The garment industry is a typical "footloose" industry that requires little capital: Not only that machinery is not so costly and the workforce can be easily be trained: All that is needed is a roofed building and some basic infrastructure (roads, electricity, water, telecommunication).
 Machinery can be easily moved from one location or country to another one.

 Surprisingly, Bangladesh fared much better than expected.
-The Economist considers Bangladesh now to be the third largest clothes exporter in the world (Banyan, August 13th 2011, p.
-43); BGMEA proudly announces that Bangladesh has become the second largest clothing exporter in the world (BGMEA, 8 Aug 2011).
-The number of workers in the textiles industry commonly is given as 2.5 million.
-Some sources already speak of 4 million.
-The expectation that Bangladesh would not make it, had its causes in the lousy image of the country (backward, poor, ungovernable) and the general belief, that the WTO would benefit only big players like China and India at the cost of the small ones.
-One explanation that Bangladesh survived was given in the Financial Times, namely that big buyers like WalMart have to be careful not to rely on just one major supplier, or a number of suppliers from just one region, because that would grant the supplier some undue bargaining power, not to speak of the danger that some major event (natural, war) would lead to that supplier's inability to deliver.
+The Economist considers Bangladesh now to be the third largest clothes exporter in the world;27 the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) proudly announces that Bangladesh has become the second largest clothing exporter in the world.
+The ready made garments (RMG) industry contributes 78 per cent of export, 10 per cent of GDP and employs directly 3.6 million workers, 80 per cent of them women.28 Some sources already speak of 4 million.
+The expectation that Bangladesh would not make it, had its causes in the lousy image of the country (backward, poor, ungovernable) and the general belief, that the WTO would benefit only big players like China and India at the cost of the small ones.29 One explanation that Bangladesh survived was given in the Financial Times, namely that big buyers like WalMart have to be careful not to rely on just one major supplier, or a number of suppliers from just one region, because that would grant the supplier some undue bargaining power, not to speak of the danger that some major event (natural, war) would lead to that supplier's inability to deliver.
 This guarantees the business for more suppliers, preferably from a different world region.